 The IEC SG8 was dealing with recommendations concerning Indurty4.0/Smart Manufacturing to the IEC SMB and finalized their work early 2016.
 Most of the recommendations were accepted by the IEC SMB.
 The committee was transformed to the IEC SEG7 Smart Manufacturing.

-IEC SEG 7, Smart Manufacturing
+IEC SEG 7, Smart Manufacturing (SM)

 Successor of IEC SG8.
+They finalized their report 2018 to establish a System Committee for SM.

+System Committee for SM

+They started their work 2018.

 SG10 Wearable Smart Devices